Steve Bannon, architect of Trump's 2016 win, charged with defrauding border-wall donors

 WASHINGTON (Reuters) - Steve Bannon, an architect of President Donald Trump’s 2016 election victory, has been charged with defrauding Trump supporters in a campaign to help build his signature wall along the U.S.-Mexico border, prosecutors said on Thursday.

 As a top adviser to Trump’s presidential campaign who later served as White House chief strategist, Bannon helped articulate the right-wing populism and fierce opposition to immigration that have helped define Trump’s 3-1/2 years in office.
-Bannon left the White House in August 2017.
+Trump fired Bannon in August 2017.

-Bannon was among several people charged with wire fraud in an indictment by federal prosecutors in Manhattan for allegedly defrauding hundreds of thousands of donors through a $25 million crowdfunding campaign called “We Build the Wall,” the Justice Department said.
+Bannon was among four people arrested on Thursday and charged with conspiracy to commit wire fraud and conspiracy to commit money laundering in an indictment secured by federal prosecutors in Manhattan.
+Prosecutors accused the defendants of defrauding hundreds of thousands of donors through a $25 million crowdfunding campaign called “We Build the Wall,” the Justice Department said.
+They each face up to 40 years in prison.

 Prosecutors said Bannon received more than $1 million of that money through an unnamed nonprofit organization.

-Trump’s signature effort to build a wall along the U.S.-Mexico border - a key 2016 campaign promise - has struggled amid court challenges, logistical hurdles and opposition from Democrats in Congress.
+Trump has struggled to build his signature wall along the U.S.-Mexico border - a key 2016 campaign promise - in the fact of court challenges, logistical hurdles and opposition from Democrats in Congress.

 In the meantime, more than 330,000 supporters have donated to private fund-raisers and profiteers who have promised to build the wall on their own, according to a 2019 Reuters investigatihere Those efforts likewise have met with limited success.